Tragic Collision on Agra-Lucknow Expressway: 18 Dead, 19 Injured | Business

 Tragic Collision on Agra-Lucknow Expressway: 18 Dead, 19 Injured

-Eighteen people lost their lives and 19 others were injured when a double-decker sleeper bus collided with a milk tanker on the Agra-Lucknow Expressway.
-The tragic incident occurred near Jojikot village in the early hours of Wednesday.
-Speeding was the probable cause, and a probe has been initiated.
+Eighteen people died and 19 were injured in a severe collision between a double-decker sleeper bus and a milk tanker on the Agra-Lucknow Expressway.
+The incident occurred around 5 am near Jojikot village.
+Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanath expressed condolences and announced ex gratia for the victims.

 - Country: